cliffc2/cliffnotes/README.md

-<<<<<<< HEAD
 # Shelley Testnet on OSX - cliff notes
 >Oct 2, 2019 - Here are a few notes for you OSX users to load the Jormungandr Node alpha 0.5.5 (x) from source (I'm on a mac - I'll add the win and ubuntu when I get to those machines.)
 References to other guides are below.
 Nix guide would also be nice.
 =======
-# Shelley Testnet - cliff notes -
->Oct 2, 2019 - Here are a few notes for you to load the Jormungandr Node alpha 0.5.5 (x) from source (I'm on a mac - i'll add the win and ubuntu when i get to those machines.)
-References to other guides are below.
-Nix guide would also be nice.
->>>>>>> 8c94e40a13be85f48d048cb49bec4e3b29f11c1a

 Jormungandr is written in Rust programming language.
 This is a quickstarter list of things to load on your mac(hine). (mostly in order: scripts are on the way.)